MiSikora/Squash-It/README.md

 }
 ```

-To integrate the tool with your app you need to add the dependency to your project and initialize it.
-Plugin should be initialized before it attaches itself to any Activity.
+To integrate the tool with your app you need to add the dependency to your project and configure it.
+Plugin should be configured before it attaches itself to any Activity.
 The best place for it is the Application object.
 Check [the sample](sample/) for more information.

 ```groovy
 debugImplementation "io.mehow.squashit:squashit:0.4.2"